httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Variant-Key: en
 ~~~

-Then the cache needs to forward the request to the origin server, since `Variants` indicates that `de` is available, and that is acceptable to the client.
+Then the cache needs to forward the request to the origin server, since Variants indicates that "de" is available, and that is acceptable to the client.

 ### Variants That Don't Overlap the Client's Request

-If the selected `variants-header` was:
+If the selected variants-header was:

 ~~~ example
 Variants: Accept-Language;en;fr;de